 Ethan kept running off into side caves.
 Luckily they were all dead ends.
 He kept lifting up his shirt for most of the pictures I took.
 Here are a few modest ones.

 This is our new friend Nemita.
-Chris works with her husband and their whole family plays in the Badmitton club.
-Her comment after the caves was "He's your busy one." pointing to Ethan.
+Chris works with her husband and their whole family plays in the Badminton club.
+Her comment after the caves was, "He's your busy one," pointing to Ethan.

 We are so loving those cheeks.

-Back into the heat we were off to the Ghetto Zoo.
-As we entered there was a banana peel on the ground and Ethan said, "I know a Monkey left that there."
-If a monkey had made it as far as the front gate I hope it kept on running because it's life would be far better on the open road than this horrible place.
-I now see yet another reason Saudi is a closed country because PETA would give this place the SMACK DOWN!
-I have never professed myself an animal lover but I felt horrible for these animals.
+Back into the heat we were off to the ghetto zoo.
+As we entered there was a banana peel on the ground and Ethan said, "I know a monkey left that there."
+If a monkey had made it as far as the front gate I hope it kept on running, because its life would be far better on the open road than in that horrible place.
+I suppose this is another reason Saudi is a closed country because PETA would give this place the SMACK DOWN!
+I have never professed myself an animal lover but I felt horrible for these ones.

 Who was next to Rover.

-O.K. so they did have 2 tigers, 2 lions, and a giraffe but the conditions were so horrible I didn't even want to take pictures.
+Ok, so they did have two tigers, two lions, and a giraffe, but the conditions were so horrible I didn't even want to take pictures.

-At one point I was watching a Gorillas swing from one trapeze to the next as he swung off he slammed into the cage wall and dropped to the floor.
+At one point I was watching a gorilla swing from one trapeze to the next.
+As he swung off, he slammed into the cage wall and dropped to the floor.
 He crawled over to the corner, sat down, hung his head, and rubbed his injured shoulder.
 It was so sad to watch.

-There is also the lone Crocodile who had the saddest eyes.
-He did not look dangerous at all but he must be ferocious and deadly because as you can see they are too afraid to clean out all the garbage floating in his water.
-By the way where the picture ends on both sides, that is the extent of his home.
+There was also the lone crocodile who had the saddest eyes.
+He did not look dangerous at all but he must have been ferocious and deadly, because as you can see they are too afraid to clean out all the garbage floating in his water.
+By the way, where the picture ends is the extent of his home.

-We ended our day a the Golf Club BBQ where we had Cheese Cake Factory cheese cake and the boys boogied the night away under the stars.
+We ended our day at the golf club BBQ where we had Cheesecake Factory cheesecake and the boys boogied the night away under the stars.

 ReplyDelete